[aktiver Bereich: Tourism ] [ Package Deals ] [ Economy ] [ Culture & education ] [ Sports & leisure ] [ City Hall ]

 seat, the structure of the population and the townscape changed.
 The city of craftsmen became a city of officials of the Court.
 The young Margrave Christian was very ambitious at the beginning of

 his reign.
-In spite of his diplomatic efforts he got involved in the war of 30 years, so that the improvement of the town came to a standstill.
+In spite of his diplomatic efforts he got involved in the Thirty Years` War, so that the improvement of the town came to a standstill.
 The countryside and the town of Bayreuth were

 Christian died in 1655 after a reign of 52 years.
 His grandson Christian Ernst ruled from 1661 until 1712.
 Life was slowly returning to normal after the long war.
 The fountain of the Margraves and an equestrian monument, placed at first in the courtyard of the Old Castle and now in the middle of the square in front of the New Castle, still remind us of Christian Ernst who participated in the liberation of Vienna from the Turks.